sidepit/dexchain/README.md

 A decentralized on-chain system cannot force actual USD to be delivered for Bitcoin and visa-versa.
 Other exchanges, such as the CME, use what is called `Cash Delivery`.
 Cash delivery requires an external price of Bitcoin/USD to peg the final settlement price of each futures contract.

 ### The Delivery Problem
-Dexchain cant claim to be *generating* price discovery, if it replies on external price with cash delivery.
+Dexchain cant claim to be *generating* price discovery, if it relies on external price with cash delivery.
 Dexchain cant claim to be a DEX if it requires a centralized custodian to *force* delivery.

 ### What about atomic swaps?